Pywr-DRB/CEE6400Project/README.md

 ## Setup virtual environment

-The `CEE6400Project/requirements.txt` contains all requirements (also for BorgMOEA), so we will use that when creating a virtual environment.
+The `CEE6400Project/requirements.txt` contains all requirements, so we will use that when creating a virtual environment.

 On Hopper:
 ```